What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 ORDER BY registration_week, transaction_week,

-In the first part of the request, we select users depending on the week in which they registered.
-So the cohort formation attribute meaning is registration, and the cohort size is a week.
+In the first part of the request, we select the users depending on the week in which they've registered.
+So the cohort inclusion is registration, and the cohort granularity = weekly.

-In the second part, we choose the number of purchases per week.
+In the second part of the template, we choose the number of purchases per week.
 This is the metric we want to analyze.
 We link all parts of the request by User ID.

 1. Cohort report using pivot tables